jarrettyeo/NTUOSS-PythonPipInstallation/README.md

 Python is a popular programming language that emphasizes code readability and clarity.
 All Python files end with the .py extension (e.g. setup.py).

 While your machine's default text editor (e.g. Notepad) can view and edit .py files perfectly, editing code gets much easier and more visually appealing with good multi-purpose text editors such as Atom or Sublime.
-We'll guide you where to download one shortly.
+That's why we got you to have one.

 Next, Modules are single .py files that contain Python definitions and statements while you can understand Packages as collections of modules for now.